Bangirana Kawooya Anifa

-Bangirana Kawooya Anifa (born 21 January 1957), is a Ugandan politician who served as a Women Representative from 2000-2020 Member of Parliament and is now representing Mawogola West Constituency Ssembabule district in the Ugandan Parliament (2021 up-to-date).
+Bangirana Kawooya Anifa (born 21 January 1957), is a Ugandan politician who served as a Women Representative from 2000 to 2020 Member of Parliament and is now representing Mawogola West Constituency Ssembabule district in the Ugandan Parliament (2021 - 2026).
 She concurrently serves as a member on the Equal opportunities and Foreign affairs committees.

-Background and education
+Early life and education

-She was born in Ssembabule district in Uganda, on 21 January 1957.
+Anifa was born on 21 January 1957 in Ssembabule district in Uganda.

 She earned her bachelor's degree of Arts and Development Studies that was awarded by Nkumba university in 2004.
-Later in 2001, she was awarded a Masters’ degree of international relations by the same university in 2007.
+Later in 2001, she was awarded a master's degree of international relations by the same university in 2007.